-IT'S ALL ABOUT GIVING. . .WE SUPPORT TWO NATIONAL CHARITIES EVERY YEAR
+IT'S ALL ABOUT GIVING. . .WE SUPPORT one NATIONAL CHARITy Each YEAR

-Our employees are the heart of everything we do, we want to help support causes that are special to them ... so we figured it would only be right that they play a key role in the Pavers Foundation by nominating two charities every year to receive our support.
+Our employees are the heart of everything we do, we want to help support causes that are special to them ... so we figured it would only be right that they play a key role in the Pavers Foundation by nominating one significant charity every year to receive our support.

-Every six months we nominate four major charities which are put to a popular vote amongst our colleagues at Pavers Shoes, Jones Bootmaker and Herring Shoes, the causes are chosen based on our core values, healthcare, education and community.
+Every year we nominate four major charities which are put to a popular vote amongst our colleagues at Pavers Shoes, Jones Bootmaker and Herring Shoes, the causes are chosen based on our core values, healthcare, education and community.

-The cause which receives the most votes is selected as one of our two Charities of the Year.
+The cause which receives the most votes is selected as our Charity of the Year.

-We’re thrilled to announce Mind as our latest Charity of the Year!
+We’re thrilled to announce Mind as our Charity of the Year for 2019/20!

 Mind have received a donation of £65,000 from the Pavers Foundation.